HunterKart/proficiency-faculty-evaluation/docs/prd.md

 -   **Epic 2: Historical Data Onboarding & System Priming**
     -   **Goal:** To provide University Admins with a robust toolset to manually manage and bulk import historical academic data, including institutional structure, user enrollments, and past evaluation records.
 This epic concludes by fine-tuning the AI sentiment model using this imported data, making both the data and the model **analysis-ready** for a later epic.
 -   **Epic 3: Administrative Control Panel**
-    -   **Goal:** To provide University Admins with the complete toolset to manage the evaluation process, including the dynamic form builder and the flexible scheduling of evaluation periods with department-specific form assignments.
+    -   **Goal:** To provide University Admins with the complete toolset to manage the evaluation process, including the dynamic form builder and the flexible scheduling of evaluation periods.
 -   **Epic 4: The Core Evaluation & Data Integrity Loop**
     -   **Goal:** To enable students and department heads to submit high-quality evaluations, supported by robust, automated data integrity checks and a complete administrative review workflow.
 -   **Epic 5: Data Processing & Insights Visualization**